wilsonmar/wilsonmar.github.io/_posts/2019-12-24-web-scraping.md

 ---
 layout: post
 title: "Web Scraping"
-excerpt: "How to use the Scrapy Python crawler framework with Beautiful Soup parser on a Mac for Machine Learning visualizations"
+excerpt: "How to use the Scrapy Python crawler framework to fetch HTML which Beautiful Soup parsers, on a Mac for Machine Learning visualizations"
 tags: [python, coding]
 date: "2019-12-24"
 file: "web-scraping"